yjcyxky/auth-service/README.md

 Pay attention to the fields:

-- _Client Protocol_: this account is for OIDC, so choose "openid-connect"
+- _`Client Protocol`_: this account is for OIDC, so choose "openid-connect"
-- _Access Type_: "confidential".
+- _`Access Type`_: "confidential".
 This clients requires a secret to initiate the login process.
 This key will be used later on kong OIDC configuration.
-- _Root Url_
+- _`Root Url`_: YOUR_KONG_ENTRYPOINT, such as http://192.168.1.1:8000
-- _Valid redirect URLs_
+- _`Valid redirect URLs`_: *

 Under tab "Credentials", you'll find the Secret that we'll use to configure Kong OIDC: